-In this section, we present the characterization of simple majority of [MAY 52] for two candidates.
+A characterization of simple majority In this paragraph, we present the characterization of simple majority of May (1952), for two candidates.
 In this case, the distinction between choosing and ranking is no longer meaningful but, in order not to use a new formalism, we adopt here the choice formalism.
-May considers a choice procedure, i.e. a method designating one or several winners, based on the preferences of the voters.
-A formal definition of a choice method was presented above, in relation to the Borda method.
+May considers a choice procedure, i.e., a method designating one or several winners, based on the preferences of the voters.
+A formal definition of a choice method was presented above, in relation with the Borda method.

-A candidate belongs to the choice set with a simple majority if the number of voters supporting them is not smaller than the number of voters supporting their contender.
+A candidate belongs to the choice set with a simple majority if the number of voters supporting him is not smaller than the number of voters supporting his contender.

-Formalization 19.12.
-The simple majority choice method is defined by: $a \in f(R_1, ..., R_n)$ if and only if
+The simple majority choice method is defined by: $a \in f(R_1, \ldots, R_n)$ iff

-$$\#\{i \in N : aR_ib\} \ge \#\{i \in N : bR_ia\}.$$
+$$\#\{i \in N : a \; R_i \; b\} \ge \#\{i \in N : b \; R_i \; a\}.$$

-Note that voters that are indifferent between a and b have no effect on the outcome of the election.
+Notice that voters that are indifferent between a and b have no effect on the outcome of the election.
 Their votes are counted on both sides of the inequality.
-The outcome would be the same if they did not exist.
-In order to characterize simple majority, [MAY 52] used three conditions.
+The outcome would be the same if they would not exist.
+In order to characterize simple majority, May (1952) used three conditions.